jwscoder/rick-advises-morty/README.md

 # rick-advises-morty
 See what advice Rick has for morty...
-Connects to advice api: https://api.adviceslip.com/advice this returns an advice slip object
+Connects to advice api: https://api.adviceslip.com/advice this returns an advice slip

 To see this working in a browser
 Make sure you have node and npm installed